zcaceres/dotfiles/README.md

   - Kindle: for reading

 ### Config Files
-Config files are all written to HOME automatically in `setup.sh`.
+Config files are copied automatically in `setup.sh`.
+Check there for details.

 ### VSCode
 My [preferred settings](./vscode/settings.json)